marinsantiago/bnplasso-site/reference/widely.aic.md

 # WAIC

-This function computes the Watanabe–Akaike information criterion (WAIC) for an object of class `lmBayes`.
+This function computes the Watanabe–Akaike information criterion (WAIC) for an object of class `lmBayes` or `spmBayes`.
 The WAIC is converted into deviance scale so that it is comparable with other information criteria like AIC and BIC.

 ## Usage